Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 Once the dataset has been created, a session can be created that operates on that dataset.
 To create a session, it is helpful to change, or tune the metadata that is used to inform the algorithms what the data means.

-The `Columns` object is used to create a data dictionary to specify things like data types (numeric, dates, categorical), notate the impact or forecast target column, and specify a `Feature` column.
+The `Columns` object is used to create a data dictionary to specify things like data types (numeric, dates, categorical), notate the impact or forecast target column, and specify one or more `Feature` columns.
 A `Feature` column is a column that has a relationship with the Target column.
 That relationship may be very important in helping the algorithms build a model that has a higher predictive power.

-> Setting `Columns` metadata is optional and Nexosis API will make it's best guess if it isn't provided.
-If you need more control over what are features or not, you should send in the `Columns` metadata.
+> Setting `Columns` metadata is optional and Nexosis API will make its best guess if it isn't provided.
+If you need more control over which columns are features or not, you should send in the `Columns` metadata.

 We indicate that the `"date"` column is of type `DataType.DATE` and that it has a role of `DataRole.TIMESTAMP`.
 When using Time Series forecasting algorithms you must have one timestamp column in the dataset for it to work.

-If you have data to submit that may be important later, or your just not sure if it is a good candidate to be a `DateRole.FEATURE`, set it to `DataRole.NONE` - you can always change it later if you want to use it as a feature then.
+If you have data to submit that may be important later, or you're just not sure if it is a good candidate to be a `DateRole.FEATURE`, set it to `DataRole.NONE` - you can always change it later if you want to use it as a feature.

 ```{:.line-numbers}{:.language-java}
  private static UUID runImpactAnalysis(NexosisClient client, String dataSetName, String eventName)